terraform-provider-openstack/terraform-provider-openstack/docs/resources/lb_loadbalancer_v2.md

 * `tags` - (Optional) A list of simple strings assigned to the loadbalancer.
     Available only for Octavia **minor version 2.5 or later**.

+* `additional_vips` - (Optional) A list of additional VIPs to associate with the loadbalancer.
+Changing this creates a new loadbalancer.
+Each additional VIP is defined by:
+    * `subnet_id` - (Required) The subnet ID for the additional VIP.
+    * `ip_address` - (Optional) The IP address for the additional VIP.
+If not specified, an address will be automatically assigned from the subnet.

 ## Attributes Reference

 The following attributes are exported: